zeyadomran/personal-website/README.md

 **Client:** React, Next.js, Chakra-UI, Apollo Client

-**Server:** Express, MongoDb, Apollo Server, Typegoose, Type-GraphQL
+**Server:** Express, MongoDb, Apollo Server, Typegoose, Type-GraphQL, Docker

 ## Deployment

-To deploy the server
+To deploy the server, the server is deploying in a DigitalOcean droplet.

 ```bash
   cd server
   sh deploy.sh
 ```
-To deploy the front end, just push to the the prod branch
+To deploy the front end, just push to the the prod branch, the front end is deployed on Vercel.

 ## Authors